MartinPankraz/DSAGTechXChange24/3-build-your-own-chatgpt/README.md

 🌟🌟
 🕒 25 mins
 >Lets start with your first own chatbot you ever created, it's easy!
+You can even connect to to public websites!

 ⏳Take a natural break here if suitable.